All Episodes

 And I'll tell you what else this is.

-This is a reflection on the thinking and tactics that'll be employed with the full weight and power of the federal government should Hillary Clinton become president, because all of these people that uh working at these front groups that she has founded along with George Soros are going to end up being in her administration, and they are going to be rewarded with high government positions, from where they can unleash investigations on people that they want to deal with one way or the other.
+This is a reflection on the thinking and tactics that'll be employed with the full weight and power of the federal government should Hillary Clinton become president, because all of these people that are working at these front groups that she has founded along with George Soros are going to end up being in her administration.

-And so what we have here is a dry run, sort of a rehearsal for if she wins, the uh the little people at Media Matters for America, and John Podesta will be back as chief of staff at what the Center for American Progress.
+And so what we have here is a dry run, sort of a rehearsal for if she wins, the little people at Media Matters for America, and John Podesta will be back as chief of staff at what, the Center for American Progress, all these different think tanks and organizations she set up.

 So that's what's happening here.

-Now, uh back to General Clark.
+Now, back to General Clark.

-Uh, Mike, here is Wesley Clark, Meredith Vieira talking to him.
+Actually, what we're going to do, two, three, and four, Mike, here is Wesley Clark, Meredith Vieira talking to him.

 It's a drastic step.